nationalarchives/tdr-antivirus/README.md

 * Builds the rules yara image.
 * Gets the highest version tag from git.
 * Downloads the lambda zip file from S3.
-* Unzips the zip file and copies the exiting compiled rule file into the current directory.
+* Unzips the zip file and copies the existing compiled rule file into the current directory.
 * Downloads the tests file from the tdr-antivirus-test-files-mgmt S3 bucket.
 * Builds the docker image from the Dockerfile-run-tests file which copies the existing compiled rules and the test files to the container.
 * Runs this docker image.
 This runs a python script which runs these steps: